History of the Jews in Denver: Early history

 Key in the formation of the city's charitable organizations, Jewish and otherwise, was Frances Wisebart Jacobs.
-She was instrumental in the founding of both the National Jewish Hospital and the community chest, which would later become United Way, and her tireless work on behalf of the needy earned her a tribute in the stained glass of the Colorado capitol rotunda, one of 16 pioneers and the only woman depicted.
+She was instrumental in the founding of both the National Jewish Hospital and the community chest, which would later become United Way, and her tireless work on behalf of people in need earned her a tribute in the stained glass of the Colorado capitol rotunda, one of 16 pioneers and the only woman depicted.

-Following a failed attempt to build a Jewish agriculture-based colony in Cotopaxi by a group of Orthodox families who had immigrated from the Russian Empire and HIAS, Denver's West Colfax neighborhood and West Side became home to a considerable Jewish population.
+Following a failed attempt to build a Jewish agriculture-based colony in Cotopaxi, Colorado, by a group of Orthodox families who had immigrated from the Russian Empire and HIAS, Denver's West Colfax neighborhood and West Side became home to a considerable Jewish population.
 In 1897, the former colonists helped to found the neighborhood's first synagogue, Congregation Zera Abraham, which remains an active Orthodox synagogue today.